TK-80

-The TK-80 (μCOM Training Kit TK-80) was an 8080-based single-board computer kit developed by Nippon Electric Company (NEC) in 1976.
+The TK-80 (μCOM Training Kit TK-80) was an 8080-based single-board computer "training kit" developed by Nippon Electric Company (NEC) in 1976.
 It was originally developed for engineers who considered using the μCOM-80 family in their product.
 It was successful among hobbyists in late 1970s in Japan, due to its reasonable price and an expensive computer terminal not being required.

 History

 NEC started as a telecommunications equipment vendor, and their business was heavily dependent on Nippon Telegraph and Telephone Public Corporation (NTT).
 To increase private demand and exports, NEC began developing new industries such as computers and semiconductors in the 1950s.
 Although those businesses were not profitable enough, NEC continued investing profits from successful telecommunication business.

 In the 1970s, the Semiconductor Division developed several microprocessors including Intel compatible processors, and in 1976 got a second-source agreement with Intel to produce the 8080 microprocessor legally.
 However, the division had trouble marketing them.
 In Japan, few engineers were interested in microprocessors, and NEC salesmen couldn't find what kind of demand would make much profit.

 In February 1976, the Semiconductor and Integrated Circuit Sales Division formed the Microcomputer Sales Section, and began to provide development environments for their microprocessors.
 Kazuya Watanabe (渡邊 和也), who was formerly manager of the Automation Promotion Section, became its section manager.
 However, they visited customers and explained, but it was difficult for them to understand how to use a microprocessor.
 At the same time, NEC received an order from a laboratory in the Yokosuka Communication Institute of NTT that they wanted an educational microcomputer product for their new employees.
 Tomio Gotō (後藤 富雄), a member of the section, proposed to Watanabe developing an educational kit.
 Based on this kit, the TK-80 was developed for general engineers and aimed to create a demand for microprocessors outside the industrial field.

 Gotō mainly designed the TK-80, and Akira Katō (加藤 明) did the detailed design work.
 Gotō got an idea from a photo of the KIM-1.
 The KIM-1 can monitor and show the current address by the software, but the display disappears when the CPU is hanging.
 The TK-80 has the Dynamic Display using the 555 timer IC and interrupt the CPU, it can always show the current address.
 In addition, the TK-80 has a CMOS battery.
 He decided to document its manual with a circuit diagram and assembly code of the debug monitor, influenced by the PDP-8 which was an open architecture and was used as an IC tester at NEC.